-UI Director at Bletchley Park Joined over 7 years ago via an invitation from Dave T.
+UI Director at Bletchley Park Joined almost 8 years ago via an invitation from Dave T.

 I actually kinda like the naturally-shaped Ringbahn… it adds a nice amount of personality.
 If that was the only departure from a regular radius pattern I think it'd still be super legible.
 What really bugs me is that every S-Bahn seems to use random, differing radii… none of them follow the pattern set by the U-Bahn lines.
 That's where the spaghetti impression comes from, in my opinion.

 I live in Berlin and use the transit system here every day.
 I've been staring at this for an hour now and in general I think it's very well thought out and makes improvements in several areas, especially the size and legibility of station labels and the inclusion of rivers.

 But a couple of things I find to be very clear retrogressions, the worst being the contrast ratios on several of the line numbers.
 The "U1" label is almost totally illegible, while the "S8/85" and "S45/46/47" lines are well below what I'd call ideal.
 And several lines are now less well distinguished from each other by color: S1/S7/U6 are all similar shades of pink now while S5/S45-46-47/U9 are all sort of beige tan which is indistinct from the U4 yellow and even the U1 to some extent.

 The designers claim the new line shapes and curves improve the ability to trace routes and follow lines, but I find it the opposite in practice.
 I think this is mainly due to the introduction of varying radii curves… The current map is rightly criticized for having too abrupt/small radii, but to its credit there are only two angles (45° and 90°) and a standard radius for all curves.
 This adds up to predictability and ease of tracing.